 *Editor’s note – This post is by ShivarWeb staff.
 I’ve also written posts on using YouTube Analytics, optimizing your YouTube channel, using YouTube data to inform your marketing, and even how to scrape YouTube tags for research.
 I’ve also done a podcast episode on YouTube SEO.

-Run through Google AdWords, YouTube video advertising campaigns, called TrueView, can be tailored to control costs while precisely targeting your ideal audience.
+Run through Google Ads, YouTube video advertising campaigns, called TrueView, can be tailored to control costs while precisely targeting your ideal audience.
 During this overview, we’ll take a look at the essential elements of launching a TrueView campaign, while also offer tips to improve your campaign’s effectiveness.

 We’ll also touch on using text-based ads rather than (or in addition to) videos to promote your products or services.

 The advantage of advertising on YouTube stems from the fact that it boasts over 1 billion users worldwide.
 By YouTube’s self-reported statistics, YouTube videos are viewed billions of times daily, with hundreds of millions of hours watched.

 In the United States, they claim to reach more people in the key 18-34-year-old demographic than any television network, and that’s not hard to believe.

 Anybody can create a YouTube channel and post content for free.
 Videos can range from a few seconds to hours in length, thanks to a max file size of 128GB.
 You can do the same, creating your very own channel and loading your video ads.
 YouTube won’t charge you just because your video is advertising your brand.

 The problem lies in the promotion of your video ad, and that’s where TrueView comes in.

 You can promote your video ads on your own, using Twitter, Facebook, and other social networks to distribute them and try and generate buzz.
 However, even if you invest substantial time on that task, chances are all that work will just barely tap into your ideal target demographic.